U.S. judge throws out Iraq lawsuit over U.N. aid program

 While noting the parties' agreement that Hussein had been responsible for the alleged injustices, Stein rejected Iraq's effort to hold corporate defendants liable under the federal Racketeer Influenced and Corrupt Organizations Act, or RICO.

-The judge said the alleged racketeering took place outside the United States, even though the United Nations is headquartered in New York, and that applying RICO to such "extraterritorial" activity would be improper.
+The judge said the alleged racketeering took place outside the United States, even though the U.N. is headquartered in New York, and that applying RICO to such "extraterritorial" activity would be improper.

 Stein also rejected Iraq's effort to recover under the Foreign Corrupt Practices Act, saying federal law does not afford a private right of action.